micwik/ArnLib/doc/Description.md

 second level folder is "Measure".
 The empty folder name can also be referred as "@".
 Again, the example can equally be written "/@/Measure/Water/Temperature/value".
-This "@" is typically used when an empty name is unacceptable, e.g. in the tree viewer of ArnBrowser.
+This "@" is typically used when an empty name is unacceptable, e.g. in the tree viewer of the ArnBrowser tool.

 A relative path is also called the [local path](#gen_localPath), e.g.
 "Sys/Discover/This/Service/value".